ross96D/dotfiles/kitty/kitty.md

 `ln -s ~/.local/kitty.app/bin/kitty /usr/bin/`

+install `kitty-terminfo` package to make the kitty terminfo files available system-wide.
+If not the terminal may present issues with some commands run as sudo.
+See https://sw.kovidgoyal.net/kitty/faq/#i-get-errors-about-the-terminal-being-unknown-or-opening-the-terminal-failing-or-functional-keys-like-arrow-keys-don-t-work

 ### keyboard custom key to launch the terminal
 add this to a custom keyboard to launch the terminal with fish